pszrk/Crypto-Api/README.md

 it makes external api calls to fetch real-time price data, as well as a range of historical prices.
 the python backend then computes some statistics.
 the api then returns these statistics in a json format.
-currently, usage is to clone the repository, run api_server.py, and make json queries on localhost:5000. you can then view the api output using postman or an api testing package of your choice.
+currently, usage is to make POST requests on https://testaccount0.pythonanywhere.com/api/stats. you can view the api output using postman or an api testing package of your choice.
 aditionally, there is a webpage created for interacting with the api in a more user friendly format.
 Webpage is written using plain html/css/javascript.

 Installation:

-Clone repository
-Install dependencies (pip install -r requirements.txt)
-Start the api server (python api_server.py)
-The api will be accessible at http://localhost:5000
+The api is accessible at https://testaccount0.pythonanywhere.com/api/stats.
-If you want to interact with the API through the webpage instead, open main.html after starting the API server.
+There is also a demo webpage through which you can interact with the API.

 API documentation: